Three different data reporting options will be released in stages from early 2018:

 The principal certifying authority (PCA) will be responsible for reporting data.
 This includes councils, A1, A2 and A3 certifiers and accredited bodies corporate.

-Data will be submitted from the time a PCA is appointed through to the issue of the final occupation certificate.
+Data will be submitted from the commencement of building work through to the issue of the final occupation certificate.

 How can certifiers and councils prepare?